(Procedure for Best: Quality, Speed, & Profits)

 After X, not much correction occurs because the abrasive is: broken down, smaller, and less aggressive.

-Therefore, the abrasive’s cutting capability is greatly diminished or gone.
-Instead of cutting, the compound or polish smears around hard paint residue, collected by the pad, and scours the surface.
+Therefore, the abrasive’s cutting capability is greatly diminished or gone compared to its fresh starting point.
+At point X, or beyond, the diminishing compound or polish smears around hard paint residue, collected by the pad, and scours the surface.
+This is the opposite of cutting.

-In contrast, ‘Non Diminishing’ Abrasive based liquids do not stop cutting during a buffing cycle.
+In contrast, ‘Non Diminishing’ Abrasive based liquids do not stop cutting during a polishing cycle.

-For this reason it is important to clean pads frequently with NDA’s, as discussed previously in the Paint Residue section.
+For this reason it is important to frequently clean pads when using NDA’s, as discussed previously in the Paint Residue section.

 However, consistent marketing speak somehow made the term ‘long working time’ standard language and a sought after characteristic within the industry.